How to build a Gingerbread Lighthouse….at the last minute.

-Here’s the deal, as some of you know, I tend to make things a lot harder than they have to be, so in wanting to do something different, I uhh..made it harder than it had to be.
-I recall seeing all these great tips on those airings of the GB competition, but suddenly I couldn’t recall any of them..OH SHOOT.
+Here’s the deal, as some of you know, I tend to make things a lot harder than they have to be, so in wanting to do something different, I made it harder than it had to be.
+I saw so many great Gingerbread House tips on those airings of the GB competition, yet suddenly I couldn’t recall any of them.
 How did Christine Banner (major GB House masteress and winner/placer in several of the competitions) incorporate that pattern into the gingerbread wall prior to baking?
 How did she make her wreaths again??
 I remember locking those tips up in my cerebral vault in case I ever built a gingerbread house, but someone must have broken in and stolen them.

 The December 2009 Daring Bakers’ challenge was brought to you by Anna of Very Small Anna and Y of Lemonpi.
 They chose to challenge Daring Bakers’ everywhere to bake and assemble a gingerbread house from scratch.
 They chose recipes from Good Housekeeping and from The Great Scandinavian Baking Book as the challenge recipes.
 Thank you Y amd Anna..thank you for truly challenging me.
 I’m still finding pieces of dried up royal icing on my kitchen floor!

 Y and Anna each provided a recipe they liked, so I made half of each, using them both for my house.
-Problem was, I forgot to label them, so I have no idea which was which, and therefore cannot comment on them fairly.
+The problem was, I forgot to label them, so I have no idea which was which, and therefore cannot comment on them fairly.
 I just know one tasted better, and one was a bit better for building.
 Oh, well.

-As mentioned above, I wanted to sway from the norm a bit, and decided to go nautical, as in a Gingerbread Lighthouse ‘nautical’.
+As mentioned above, I wanted to sway from the norm a bit, so I decided to go nautical, as in a Gingerbread Lighthouse ‘nautical’.
 I perused the net, and it was the oddest thing – there were very few gingerbread lighthouses, even photo wise.
 I only found one instructional Gingerbread Lighthouse at Coastal Living.
-Naturally, things can never be easy – the templates to the lighthouse were missing I wasn’t surprised, since I’m the walking, talking epitome of Murphy’s Law.
-No matter how slim a chance of something going wrong is, it will sliver it’s way into my lair of responsibilities, interests and motivation.
+Naturally, things can never be easy – the templates to the lighthouse were missing.
+I wasn’t surprised, since my life is Murphy’s Law on a stick.

-Anywayyyy, I was going to be able to do this lighthouse after all.
-One thing, though, I had to order the candy.
-Yes, yes,…I know, I could have subbed with your basic M&M’s, Necco wafers, candy canes etc..but NO, I wanted the candy they used for the lighthouse, and having been to Maine on a few occasions, I recall how great the little candy stores were.
-PLUS, I really really wanted those Chocorocks!
-I HAD to have them, and not only for the walls, but because I think they’re really neat.
+So, I was going to be able to do this lighthouse after all, whoopeee!
+One small problem, though, I had to order the candy.
+Yes, yes, I know, I could have substituted with your basic M&M’s, Necco wafers, candy canes etc..but NO, I wanted the candy they used for the lighthouse, and having been to Maine on a few occasions, I recall how great the little candy stores were, especially in Bar Harbor.
+Plus, I really really wanted those chocorocks!
+I HAD to have them, and not only for the walls, but because I think they’re really neat and wanted to eat them.
 I also wanted Gummi lobsters, but they were nowhere to be found around here,

 Now, factor in the prep.
-The lighthouse walls needed a coating of royal icing for the chocolate rocks (aesthetically more pleasing than just sticking them on brown gingerbread), and since I printed the templates at 200% (the 100% printing was so tiny.
-Apparently, this lighthouse was meant to be quite small, and that didn’t sit well with moi), I had a lot more area to cover.
+The lighthouse walls needed a coating of royal icing for the chocolate rocks (aesthetically more pleasing than just sticking them on brown gingerbread), and since I printed the templates at 200% (the 100% printing was too tiny), there was a good amount of area to cover, resulting in a longer drying time before I could actually start constructing.
 I made two extra walls in case of breakage, and guess what (Murphy’s Law)?
 They BOTH broke, as did one of the main walls.

 I need to find a tiny light for the windows.
-I tried using a small candle (see up above) for a quick shot and ended up burning my finger and warping the roof.
+I tried using a small candle (see above) for a quick shot and ended up burning my finger and warping the roof.
 Brilliant, huh?

 Here’s some things I did to this lighthouse that differed from Coastal Living’s, outside of doubling the size.